roylau98/roylau98.github.io/_writeups/imaginaryctf2022.md

 cat button.html | grep -v "notSusFunction()"
 ```

--v tag for grep does an invert-match which allow me to find the lines which does not have "notSusFunction()".
+-v tag for grep does an invert-match which allow me to find lines which does not have "notSusFunction()".
 ![terminal](/assets/images/imaginaryctf2022/web_button_3.jpg)

 Running the function "motSusFunction()" in the console will give us the correct flag.